HackYourFuture/React/week1/LESSONPLAN.md

 ### Exercise

-ask trainees to remake aforementioned by themselves.
+Ask trainees to remake aforementioned by themselves.

 ### Essence